 Laken finds conflict, love and a reluctant wolf destined to be leader…West discovers her

-Pass the small but convenient bathrooms, Hunter makes an unexpected sharp turn, causing me to bump my head into the window.
+Pass the quaint but convenient bathrooms, Hunter makes an unexpected sharp turn, causing me to bump my head into the window.
 I’m not the only one caught off guard.
 Morgan quickly falls into me, whipping my face with her auburn pony tail.

 “What the hell?”
 Morgan asks, her voice pitched extra high.

 “Sorry about that,” Hunter says, a hint of embarrassment in his tone.
 “Almost missed our turn.”

 Normally, nothing prevents my friend from driving with a feathered foot.
 In fact, Hunter is my most reliable and levelheaded college buddy.
 Though our friendship is relatively young, lasting only about a year, I have a strong intuition that we are destined to be lifelong friends.

 I catch sight of our pink reserved sign in the distance, and a grin effortlessly spreads across my face.
 I never tire of the breathtaking landscape: lush green grass, yellow and white wild flowers, and red sandstone bluffs.
 It’s an enchanting escape from the barren city.

 Our chosen campsite nestles in a somewhat secluded enclave, snug against the imposing canyon walls.
 Towering trees gracefully drape over the site, creating a perfect haven of soothing shade.

 “This location truly is a geological treasure,” Alex says from the passenger seat, sweeping his dirty blond hair from his forehead.
 “Did you know the dark stripes in the canyon walls are encrustations of lichen?
 Over time, the lichen breaks down the sandstone into sand, contributing to the erosion of the canyon walls.”